tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/IP 与 网卡/高可用虚拟 IP/高可用虚拟 IP 概述_intl_en.md

 A high availability virtual IP (HAVIP) is a private IP address assigned by VPC CIDR blocks.
-It is usually used together with high-availability softwares, such as Keepalived and Windows Server Failover Cluster, to build a highly available primary/secondary cluster.
+It is usually used together with high-availability software, such as Keepalived and Windows Server Failover Cluster, to build a highly available primary/secondary cluster.
 >?
->- HAVIP is currently in beta.
-If you are a new user outside Shanghai and Guangzhou regions and want to try it out, please [submit an application to be added to the beta list](https://intl.cloud.tencent.com/apply/p/azh0w1qoavk).
+>- HAVIP is currently in beta, and switching between primary/secondary servers may take 10 seconds.
+To try it out, please apply to be a beta user.
->- Switching between primary/secondary servers in Shanghai and Guangzhou regions may take up to 1-2 minutes.
-Therefore, HAVIP is currently unavailable to new users in these two regions.
-We recommend using Tencent Cloud [CLB](https://intl.cloud.tencent.com/document/product/214) and other services to meet your requirements.
 >- To guarantee the CVM high availability in a primary/secondary cluster, we recommend assigning CVMs to different hosts using [placement group](https://intl.cloud.tencent.com/document/product/213/15486).
 For more information about the placement group, see [Placement Group](https://intl.cloud.tencent.com/document/product/213/15486).
+>

 ## Features
 1. You can apply for multiple HAVIP addresses in the console for each VPC.